prof18/marcogomiero.com/content/posts/drafts/kmp-ci-ios.md

 ### Set Xcode version

-The `maxim-lobanov/setup-xcode` action can be used to setup the desired Xcode version.
-I'm setting it explicitily because sometime it happens that a specific version of Xcode is required.
+The `maxim-lobanov/setup-xcode` action can be used to set the Xcode version:

 ```yml
   - uses: maxim-lobanov/setup-xcode@v1
     with:
       xcode-version: latest-stable
 ```

+I prefer to explicitly set the version to ensure that I am prepared for any future changes that may require a specific version different from the default provided by GitHub runners.

 ### JDK Setup